JohnBerg60/midea-wifi-dongle/README.md

-# midea-open-dongle
+# Midea mini dongle

 An open project for a stick for air conditioners controlled by the Midea UART protocol.
+This repository contains a schematic and PCB layout for a Midea mini dongle.
+Also there is a folder for fabrication of the dongles by [jlcpcb](https://jlcpcb.com/)

 A far from complete list of supported brands:
 1. [Midea](https://www.midea.com/)